marianoja/hacking-blog/_posts/2025-04-25-unprotected-admin-functionality.md

 ### 🧠 Takeaways

-- **robots.txt** es para indexación, **no** es un control de seguridad.
+- **robots.txt** is for indexing, it is **not** a security check.
-- Todo admin panel **debe** protegerse con autenticación y RBAC.
+- All admin panel **must be** protected with authentication and RBAC.
-- Un fallo tan sencillo puede tener impacto crítico en producción.
+- Such a simple failure can have a critical impact on production..

 ---